AndreRudolph/impulsephp-doc/docs/components.md

 A component is basically an object of a certain class with a load of properties and values.
 Since the Impulse PHP Framework will keep the state of each component after a request, the component will be serialized.
 This allows the framework to re-create all the states of the component in a subsequent request.

-Since the basic serialization mechanism of PHP is not suitable for our needs, the components instead have a method called getServerData that creates an array of attributes and their values that will be used for later serialization.
-The following example is the getServerData method of the Image component class.
+Since the basic serialization mechanism of PHP is not suitable for our needs, the components instead have a method called <span class="code-hint">getServerData</span> that creates an array of attributes and their values that will be used for later serialization.
+The following example is taken from the <span class="code-hint">Image</span> component class.

 <div class="code-header">
 	<div class="container-fluid">